 The city of Swansea is situated on the south coastline of Wales.
 It is the second largest city in Wales with a population of around 314,000 residents and it is approximately 187 miles from London.
 The nearest airport to Swansea in Cardiff Airport.

 Historically, Swansea was important for coal mining, iron, shipbuilding and a woollen industry which then also expanded into pottery and metal which were exported via the busy port.
 In the 1800’s the population boomed and much work was put into improving general living standards.
 In the early 1900’s, Swansea flourished even more up until the depression of the 1930s and then after the second world war the metal industry declined rapidly which hit Swansea quite hard, as did the demise of coal mining towards the latter part of the century.
-In modern times however, Swansea’s economy is now focused mainly in public administration,health, education, retail and financial services but still retains facets of the traditional industries.
+In modern times however, Swansea’s economy is now focused with emphasis in public administration, health, education, retail and financial services but still retains facets of the traditional industries.

 Swansea University, which is over a century old, is renowned for its research excellence and also its reputation of fine teaching standards.
 This year, in 2022, the university has seen the largest ranking improvement in the whole of Wales so little wonder that it remains popular with students from all around the world especially as it is located on the stunning waterfront.